 2 This unit standard can be awarded with an Achieved, Merit, or Excellence grade as specified below.

 Examine a social structure means to investigate the main ideas, characteristics or components of social structures in order to provide an explanation of their influence on individuals, groups and society.
+The examination could include a consideration of Māori and/or Pasifika context(s).

 Examine a social structure in detail requires an informed explanation of the significance of the social structure.
 An informed explanation may involve: